andyt-o/Aztec-Housing-Hub/README.md

 ### Backend
 How to run the backend:

-1. Open a terminal in `Aztec-Housing-Hub`
+1. Open a terminal in `Aztec-Housing-Hub/Backend`
 2. Run `python main.py`

 ### Sprint 1 Homepage ~ 2 weeks